crguezl/crguezl.github.io/_posts/2021-02-04-on-the-interactive-nature-of-computing.md

 ## Leaving your Solutions

 Give your solution in the comments below.
-You have to autheticate with GitHub.
+You have to autheticate with GitHub to leave your comments.
 Use  markdown to format your comments.

 ## References